No. 4 Stanford 61, UCLA 59

 UCLA’s Erica Gomez missed a 3-point shot with three seconds remaining that could have tied the game and was fouled after the shot, with one second left.

 Gomez, a freshman, made the first free throw to draw UCLA within two points, but in her effort to miss the second attempt, she failed to hit the rim.
-Stanford, which had blown most of an eight-point lead in the late going, then inbounded the ball and time ran out.
+Stanford, which had led 60-52, then inbounded the ball and time ran out.

 Jamila Wideman and Olympia Scott added eight points apiece and Wideman had seven assists for Stanford (18-2, 11-0 Pac-10), a winner of 20 straight conference games dating to last year.